 Pivot Tables are effective when it comes to sorting or grouping data.
 In general, Pivot Tables adds an extra field as Subtotal when it displays any dataset as Pivot Table.
 Sometimes it’s annoying or unnecessary to have Subtotal fields in Pivot Tables.
 As a result, users remove Subtotal from Pivot Table entries.
 There are many Pivot Table features and options as well as VBA macros that easily remove the Subtotal entries.

 In this article, we demonstrate multiple features and options to remove Subtotal in Pivot Table.

-5 Easy Ways to Remove Subtotal in Pivot Table
+How to Remove Subtotal in Pivot Table: 5 Easy Ways

 While working with Pivot Table, every time we place the mouse cursor within the Pivot Table, Excel shows PivotTable Analyze and Design tab along with the other tabs.
 Excel offers multiple options to alter Fields, Display, or Orientation of a Pivot Table.
 We’ll use these two tabs in our latter section to remove the Subtotal entries from Pivot Table.